SimpleDataLabsInc/prophecy-docs/docs/Spark/data-quality.md

 :::info

-Please note, Expectations should be enabled and Project needs to be released via Prophecy, to be able to Run the Expecations
+Expectations should be enabled and Project needs to be released via Prophecy, to be able to Run the Expecations

 :::